Efficient Graph Laplacian Estimation by Proximal Newton: MORE RELATED WORKS

-To alleviate this issue, nonconvex penalties, such as the MCP, have been proposed.
+To alleviate this issue, nonconvex penalties, such as the MCP, have been proposed together with LGMRF estimation.
+These methods are first-order (i.e., gradient-based) methods that do not take Hessian information into account, and, thus, are expected to converge slower than second-order methods.
 For example, the work of \citet{koyakumaru2022learning} suggests adding Tikhonov regularization to convexify the cost function and use the primal-dual splitting method to solve the optimization problem.
 However, as the Tikhonov regularization parameter increases, the bias of the estimation increases as well.
-Another approach in \cite{ying2020does,ying2020nonconvex,vieyra2022robust} uses a nonconvex estimation method by solving a sequence of weighted $\ell_1$-norm penalized subproblems, according to a majorization-minimization framework.
+Another approach in \citep{ying2020does,ying2020nonconvex,vieyra2022robust} uses a nonconvex estimation method by solving a sequence of weighted $\ell_1$-norm penalized subproblems, according to a majorization-minimization framework.
 In each majorization step, the $\ell_1$-norm weights are updated, and then in the minimization step, the $\ell_1$-penalized function is minimized by the projected gradient descent (PGD) method.
-The approach in \cite{ying2021minimax,tugnait2021sparse} requires solving two subproblems: The first is an initial estimator of the precision matrix, e.g., the MLE.
+The approach in \citep{ying2021minimax,tugnait2021sparse} requires solving two subproblems: The first is an initial estimator of the precision matrix, e.g., the MLE.
 Then, the estimation is used to define the $\ell_1$ weights for the second subproblem.
 Both stages are solved by PGD.

 All the abovementioned methods are gradient-based methods that do not consider Hessian information.
 On the other hand, the experience with the closely related GMRF estimation problem suggests that proximal Newton approaches would result in superior computational efficiency compared to those methods.